Paediatric Solid Tumour Biology and Therapeutics Group

 The team also includes Matt de Vries (co-founder and Chief Technology Officer), an entrepreneurial scientist with expertise in AI models who was trained in Professor Bakal’s laboratory.

 Matt has developed sophisticated ‘Multiple Instance Learning’ models to analyse 3D shapes of cancer cells from both still images and videos.
 His work has been accepted in top computational conferences such as MICCAI and NeurIPS, and published in Cell Systems.
-Matt also won the Early Career Entrepreneur of the Year awarded by Cancer Research Horizons.
+Matt also won the Cancer Research Horizons Innovation and Entrepreneurship 2024 award for Early Career Entrepreneur of the Year.

 Sentinal4D is the second spinout company to be announced by the ICR this year, and follows recent spinout successes including the foundation of Monte Rosa Therapeutics, which is now listed on New York’s NASDAQ stock exchange.